This is a commonly asked question in Medical School interviews.

 Firstly, as part of your interview prep, do some research and find out exactly what Nurses do.

 In your answer, demonstrate that you know this and acknowledge their role within the medical team.
-Then explain what is different about the role of a Doctor and why this is the right path for you.
-For example, you could say that Medicine offers a larger scope for specialisation than Nursing.
-Perhaps you want to have the opportunity to perform surgery?
+Then explain what is different about the role of a doctor and why this is the right path for you.

 Get more tips: Background & Motivation For Medicine Questions